dina-web-nrm/dina-collections/packages/models/src/specimenService/acquisition/description.md

 # acquisition

-The event of acquiering some material to the organization.
+The event of acquiring some material to the organization.
 Material can for example be transferred by government agencies, purchased, collected in the field by staff members, or recieved as exchanges or gifts.

 ## Short description